noiseprotocol/noise_spec/noise.md

  * **`DH(privkey, pubkey)`**: Executes the Curve25519 or Curve448 function.

  * **`ENCRYPT(k, n, ad, plaintext)` / `DECRYPT(k, n, ad, ciphertext)`**:
- AES256-GCM from NIST SP800-38-D.  The 96-bit nonce is formed by encoding 32
+ AES256-GCM from NIST SP800-38-D with 128-bit tags.
+The 96-bit nonce is formed
- bits of zeros followed by little-endian encoding of `n`.
+ by encoding 32 bits of zeros followed by little-endian encoding of `n`.

  * **`GETKEY(k, n)`**: Returns 32 bytes from concatenating two encryption calls to AES256 using key `k`.
 The input is defined by encoding `n` into a 96-bit